gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 * XML
 * YAML

-There is no one-size-fits-all serialization format, as the best format for the jobs depends on things such as the type/amount of data that is being serialized and the software that will be reading it.
+**There is no one-size-fits-all serialization format**, as the best format for the jobs depends on things such as the type/amount of data that is being serialized and the software that will be reading it.

+The examples in the following sections show how different formats store the same data.
+I chose a simple, repeatable data structure which was supported by all reviewed serialization formats (two `Pokemon` objects, each which had `id`, `name`, `age` and `address` fields).
+Note that many of these serialization formats can store non-repeatable, randomly structured data  (in fact, all can except CSV).

+In each review section, a score between 1-3 is highlighted red, 4-6 orange, and 6-10 green.

 ## CSV

 {{< img src="file-icon-csv.png" width="100px" caption="" >}}

 CSV is well suited to storing large amounts of tabulated data in a human-readable format.
 It is not well suited to storing objects or hash table like data structures (unlike every other serialization format that is reviewed here).

 CSV is not very well standardized.
 [RFC 4180](https://tools.ietf.org/html/rfc4180) was an attempt to standardize the format, however the name "CSV" may refer to files which are delimited by non-comma characters such as spaces, tabs or semi-colons.
 In fact, it used to be called **Delimiter Separated Values (DSV)**, although unfortunately CSV seems like the more prevalent term these days.

 The CSV format allows an optional __header line__ appearing as the first line in the file.
 If present, it contains field names for each value in a record.
-This header line is very useful the labelling the data and should almost always be present.
+This header line is very useful the labelling the data and **should almost always be present**.

 The CSV format is well supported, with CSV libraries available for almost every popular programming language.

-For a human-readable format, CSV is quite concise (see the File Size section for more info).
+For a human-readable format, CSV is quite concise (see the [File Size section](#file-size-comparison) for more info).
 However, it can be difficult to work out what column is what, especially when there are a large number of rows (there is only one header column right at the top of the file), there are a large number of columns (there is no requirement of the columns being equal-spaced, and so you end up counting the commas from the left), and/or if there are empty fields (i.e. `,,`).

 ### Example